x509cert/AzSecPodcast/transcripts/transcript17.md

 **Michael**: Hello everybody, welcome to episode #17.
 This week it's just Sarah and I marking gladysr off this week because of the US Thanksgiving.
 We also have a special guest this week we have Gary Buckmaster going to talk to us about Azure data Centers but before we get to Gary, Sarah, what do we have in the news?

-**Sarah**: Well, yeah, it's a pretty light Newsweek this week.
+**Sarah**: Well, yeah, it's a pretty light newsweek this week.
 It's post ignite and it's Thanksgiving.
 But there's one thing that caught my eye, which is again, one of my favorite things.
 We have Azure monitor an now we have a health feature in Azure monitor for VM.
 So essentially it's a feature that will monitor the health of virtual machines and if any parameters Healthwise in your virtual machine that's being monitored is outside an acceptable or normal range.

 It will actually fire you an alert off.
 Now that's something that you could have done before.
 Uh, in your machine, but now it's actually.
 It's now actually all built in a nice and configurable.
 So much easier and that is all I have this week.